gonzalo123/ui5/README.md

 }
 ```

-Both routes are under one middelware to provide the authentication.
+Both routes are under one middleware to provide the authentication.

 ```php
 namespace App\Http\Middleware;